-We’re all constantly bombarded with requests for our time, and it can be hard to decide which ones are worth our limited time and attention.
+We’re constantly bombarded with requests for our time, and deciding which ones are worth our limited time and attention can be hard.
 By being upfront about the time commitment, the sender is more likely to get their foot in the door.

 - “[Their company/your company]: [Time]”